i Merger control authority

 - a joint venture that performs, on a lasting basis, all the functions of an autonomous economic entity (a full-function joint venture) is created.

 In essence, the notion of 'control' under French law is the same as that set out in the EUMR: it is the ability to exercise decisive influence over the activity of an undertaking (the EU Commission's consolidated jurisdictional notice is therefore relevant in this regard).
-Legally speaking, Article L430-1 FCC defines 'control' as all rights, contracts or any other means that, either separately or in combination, and having regard to the factual or legal circumstances, enable a party to exercise a decisive influence on an undertaking, be it on a sole or joint basis, and in particular:
+Legally speaking, Article L430-1 of the FCC defines 'control' as all rights, contracts or any other means that, either separately or in combination, and having regard to the factual or legal circumstances, enable a party to exercise a decisive influence on an undertaking, be it on a sole or joint basis, and in particular:

 - ownership rights or possession of all or part of the assets of an undertaking; or